León Gieco: Biography

 In 1976 Gieco released El Fantasma de Canterville ("The Ghost of Canterville").
 The record suffered a great deal of censorship from the military government forcing him to change the lyrics of 6 songs and remove 3 others altogether.
 Nevertheless, the record was a success, and he had concerts not only around Argentina, but also in other countries of South America.
 Two years later he released IV LP, with one of his most famous songs: "Sólo le pido a Dios" ("I only ask of God").
 Due to the political situation in Argentina, Gieco was forced to move to the United States and Italy in 1978 for one year.
 In the US he lived with family friends in Los Angeles and Ann Arbor, Mi.
-While in Ann Arbor, he performed at the famous Art festival in the summer of 1978.
+While in Ann Arbor, he performed at the famous Blues and Jazz Festival in the summer of 1978.

 On December 20, 1979, the Argentine Minister of Education announced the closing of the National University of Lujan in Buenos Aires.
 Gieco participated in a protest against the closing by singing "La Cultura es la Sonrisa".
 His lyrics say, "(Culture) only cries in a country where people can't choose it/it only cries its sadness if a minister closes a school..."

 In 1981 Gieco started a 3-year, 110,000-kilometre-long series of independent concerts all over Argentina, playing for a total of 420,000 people.
 He gathered material from the different places he visited during the tour, and recorded the first volume of De Ushuaia a La Quiaca ("From Ushuaia to La Quiaca" in Buenos Aires with various autochthonous musicians in 1985.
 The following De Ushuaia a La Quiaca 2 and De Ushuaia a La Quiaca 3 were recorded in a mobile studio in different locations of the country.

 In 1985, Gieco went to Moscow for the 12th "World Youth and Students' Festival" alongside Juan Carlos Baglietto and Litto Nebbia, representing Argentina.
 In 1986 and 1987, he held concerts in Germany with his friend Mercedes Sosa, including that of Berlin's Political Song Festival.

 Gieco returned to Argentina and performed free concerts, one for 40,000 spectators at the National Flag Memorial in Rosario, and the other for 35,000 people in Buenos Aires.
 At Boca Juniors' Stadium he had a concert with Pablo Milanés and Chico Buarque, and guest musicians Mercedes Sosa, Fito Páez, Nito Mestre, Juan Carlos Baglietto and Sixto Palavecino.
-At the end of the year he went on a world tour that included countries such as Mexico, Peru, Brasil, Sweden, Germany and Denmark.
+At the end of the year he went on a world tour that included countries such as Mexico, Peru, Brazil, Sweden, Germany and Denmark.